5l1v3r1/dashboard-3/readme.md

 ## Privacy

 Dashboard accounts can require no personal information from the user and irreversibly encrypts signin usernames so they cannot be used for anything else.
-There are no third-party trackers, analytics or other content in Dashboard pages.
+There are no third-party trackers, analytics or resources embedded in Dashboard pages.

-## Security

-Dashboard encrypts all usernames with a fixed-salt bcrypt hash.
-The reason for using a fixed hash is to ensure the same output every time so the hashed username remains a unique identifier.
-Passwords are encrypted with a random-salt bcrypt hash.

-    process.env.BCRYPT_FIXED_SALT = "$2a$10....."
-    process.env.BCRYPT_WORKLOAD_FACTOR = "11"
-    process.env.MINIMUM_USERNAME_LENGTH = "10"
-    process.env.MAXIMUM_USERNAME_LENGTH = "100"
-    process.env.MINIMUM_PASSWORD_LENGTH = "10"
-    process.env.MAXIMUM_PASSWORD_LENGTH = "100"
-    process.env.MINIMUM_RESET_CODE_LENGTH = "10"
-    process.env.MINIMUM_RESET_CODE_LENGTH = "100"

-The database encrypts keys and string values with AES-256 encryption and a random IV or a shared IV depending on whether a consistent string is required.
-This transparently overrides most Redis operations.

-    process.env.REDIS_ENCRYPTION_SECRET = "this is my encryption key and it can be as long as I want"

-## Account security

-Deleting accounts is done on a schedule allowing time for the user or administrator to cancel the process.
-Administrators can delete accounts any time including scheduled accounts after the time passes.

-    process.env.DELETE_DELAY = 7 # days

-Account modifications locks the session to the current URL, binds any POST data to the session and then requires the user authenticates.

-The user may 'remember' the authentication if they anticipate performing many locked operations so they don't have to authenticate each time.
-After authentication the user is redirected back and the authorized operation is completed, when it is not necessary the operation is completed immediately.